matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 Five Tribes of Machine Learning:
 ![[Pasted image 20250826170819.png]]
-Each of these master algo
+Each of these master algorithms has a mathematical proof claiming that, given enough data, the machine can learn anything.

+### Symbolists
+Think of learning as being the inverse of deduction.
+Learning is *induction* of knowledge. *Deduction* is going from general rules to specific facts.